Jean-Paul Rodrigue (2017), New York:

 Chapter 1 - Transportation and Geography

-Movements of people, goods and information have always been fundamental
+Movements of people, freight and information have always been fundamental

-components of human societies.
+components of the economic and social life of societies.
 Contemporary economic processes have

 been accompanied by a significant increase in mobility and higher levels